 Notebook or data sheets

-Vectrion software
+Vectrino software

 FIELD CREW COMPOSITION, QUALIFICATIONS AND TRAINING

 The monitoring activity should be overseen by a dedicated coordinator, who is directly responsible for ensuring that survey methods, data collection, and management are standardized throughout the region.
 The coordinator is responsible for writing a comprehensive, public access report in a timely manner (annually).
 The field coordinator shall work with one or more of the staff while collecting data; thus data collections are directly checked by the field coordinator.
 Field crew members must have previous experience in field sampling projects, good recommendations, and a proven ability to work in the field reliably and independently.
-All field crew members must undergo at least one month of documented training by the field coordinator prior to collecting data.
-All field crew members must have training documentation in boat operation, vehicle operation, boating safety, and conducting measurements and surveys.
+All field crew members must undergo documented training by the field coordinator prior to collecting data.
+All field crew members must have training documentation in vehicle operation and field safety.
 Field crew members will be provided with a handbook of protocols and safety procedures prior to initiating the sampling event.

 FIELD PROCEDURES